-Click here to view the HCT Certification course description and syllabus.
+Click HERE to view the HCT Certification course schedule.

 Visit ARCSI's Events Catalog to find upcoming courses.If you don't see dates scheduled near you, you can also bring the program in-house to train your cleaners.
 Click here for private class information.

 FAQs: The New House Cleaning Technician (HCT) Certification